 - Independer (Dutch)

 If you are entitled to a Dutch public health insurance you also have the obligation to take out such an insurance.
 If you do not comply with this obligations you may be fined 130% of the monthly premium over each month you have not been insured, with a maximum of 5 years.
-ZiN will send you a letter stating that you ought to take out a Dutch public healthcare insurance, and if you fail to do so with the set term in the letter, they will fine you.
+The CAK will send you a letter stating that you ought to take out a Dutch public healthcare insurance, and if you fail to do so with the set term in the letter, they will fine you.
 Unfortunately sometimes people who are not allowed a Dutch public healthcare insurance also receive this letter.
-Always take action when you receive such letter.
+Always take action when you receive such a letter.

 European citizens travelling within the European Economic Area (European Union, Norway, Iceland and Liechtenstein) and Switzerland, whether for private or professional reasons, have the right to be issued with a European Health Insurance Card by their public healthcare insurer.
 This new card simplifies the procedure for receiving any medical assistance that might become necessary during a temporary stay in another EU/EEA country.